 2. Be in solitude before an important event that requires focus (exam, quiz, meeting, interview, work, etc.), you’ll save energy & avoid getting flustered by other people.

 3. Schedule a job interview on a day you don’t plan to socialize & at a time you have the most energy (for me, it’s 1.5-2 hours after I wake up).

 4. Set aside one day to have all your weekly meetings, especially if you get social anxiety.
 Certainly, you don’t want to get anxious every day if you can prevent it.

 5. If you need to make a speech or presentation, ask to go first.
 Many introverts dread public speaking and wait ’till the very end to present.
 By the time it’s their turn, they’ve lost the energy they need to fight off anxiety/nerves.

-6. Arrive at least 20 min early before you make a speech/presentation or attend a networking event — you’ll give yourself enough time to take in the environment instead of getting overwhelmed by a room full of people.
+6. Arrive at least 20 min early before you make a speech/presentation or attend a networking event — you’ll give yourself enough time to take in the environment instead of feeling overwhelmed, walking into a room full of people.

 7. You don’t have to attend every networking event.
 If you feel like you’re missing out on opportunities, plan to go to the next conference & use it as a networking binge.
 As a result, you’ll get all your networking done in one weekend!